August 26, 2022

 - BEARS: It’s berry season!
 Berry bushes border trails, roads and campgrounds on the GDT, and black bears and grizzly bears are feeding on berries right now.
 It is easy to surprise a bear that is focused on feeding, so be extra bear aware on the trails: stay alert, make noise and carry bear spray.

-- Highway 1 road construction 4 km east of Golden, resulting in weekday nighttime closures (10pm-7am) and single lane traffic until September 2, 2021.
-If necessary, detour via Highway 93S and Highway 95.
+- Highway 1 road construction 4 km east of Golden – No daytime stoppages from June 1 to September 15, 2022.
+Prepare for weekday nighttime closures (10pm-7am), delays and single lane traffic.
+If necessary, detour via Highway 93S and Highway 95

 - For more information, check out Alberta 511 and Drive BC.

 Akamina‐Kishinena Provincial Park